alexdcodes/alexdcodes/README.md

 ## Alex Diker Codes - 2016 - 2024 / present

+if you found this page, i do not know what error code to provide, maybe 360?
+HTTP 360

 - I love, learning about new technologies, playing with german shepherds, belgium malinos, dobermans..(Shudzhund and IPO3 Training)
 - recently I have gotten my own Kitten/Cat :) so this is a new adventure. (keeps me busy)
 - dealing with the absurtity && the nihalistic view of life while typing all the time in between.